 In 1873 John Ledue was the first to settle on the Lake Ariana region of Auburndale.
 The railroad through the area was completed in the early 1884.
 In July of 1884, Auburndale received its name.
 However, the city experienced two devastating fires in 1913 and 1915.
 In 1920 Auburndale was incorporated with several picturesque Spanish style structures and during the late 1940s and '50s the city took many steps for its improvement and growth.

 - City Park.

 Things To Do In Auburndale

-Auburndale is a quiet city that comes with ‘hometown quality.’
+Auburndale is a quiet city that comes with hometown quality.
 You can take a stroll through the downtown area that offers several shopping and dinning options.
-The city also features a softball and soccer complex in addition to 8 tennis courts, 18 shuffleboard courts, 6 basketball half courts and 10 outside racquetball courts.
+The city also features a softball and soccer complex in addition to eight tennis courts, 18 shuffleboard courts, six basketball half courts and 10 outside racquetball courts.

 General air travel services are obtained from Tampa International Airport.

 Auburndale Higher Education

 Nearby Winter Haven provides adult education at Polk Community College.